 To find out if your plan is healthy and adequately funded, the first step is to gather information.
 You can ask your plan administrator for a copy of your pension plan's most recent annual report summary.
 You can also obtain a copy of IRS Form 5500.
 You can get Form 5500 from your plan administrator, at www.freeerisa.com or from the U.S. Department of Labor.

-If you have questions or need help with your pension, you should contact the Upper Midwest Pension Rights Project at 800-992-8161.
+If you have questions or need help with your pension, you should contact the Pension and Retirement Rights Project at 800-992-8161.

 Iowa Legal Aid provides help to low-income Iowans.